Syllabus BCA-222

 These projects will provide hands-on experience and a deeper understanding of digital marketing concepts.

-Project -1: Create a presentation (10–15 slides) explaining your strategy with
+Project -1: Create a presentation (10–15 slides) explaining your strategy with visuals and diagrams on topic "Designing a Digital Marketing Strategy for a Business Model"

 Your presentation must include: